 - Cover primary events, holidays, features, campaigns, etc.

-- Determine the frequency of your posts to every social network, who will curate this task and what the mix of content you are going to share.
+- Determine the frequency of your posts to every social network, use a content curation tool to discover trending articles in your niche.

 - Audit your existing content.

 - Plan and schedule upcoming posts ahead of time.

 Tip: Plan, create and schedule posts on your content calendar.
 Easy in theory, difficult in practice.
 Though, they allow your marketing teams be more productive and make evergreen content at set time.

 #3.
 Research Your Target Customers